Jordan & Jordan is comprised of dedicated and knowledgeable industry professionals working under the guidance of our seasoned management team.

 Barry Raskin, Managing Director, Market Data

 Barry is Managing Director of the Market Data Services practice with extensive expertise in market data and trading solutions across the securities industry.
 His in-depth market data experience and network relationships enable him to provide J&J’s clients with a wide range of consultative services based on clients’ requirements.
 Most recently, Barry lead a global implementation initiative for a multi-faceted messenger system for a large investment bank.
+Barry is the recipient of the 2017 FISD Lifetime Achievement Award.

 Prior to joining J&J, Barry spent 28 years as the Managing Director of the Americas for SIX Financial Information and performed a similar role at GBST, a financial software firm.
 Barry is a member of the Inside Market Data Hall of Fame and has been a frequent industry panelist and speaker at various venues.
 He holds a Bachelor of Science degree from Cornell University and an MBA in Finance from the University of Buffalo.